No-Gap Second-Order Conditions via a Directional Curvature Functional: The Directional Curvature Functional

-Note that $Q_C^{x,\varphi}(\cdot)$ is precisely that function whose epigraph coincides with the weak-$\star$ limes superior (in the sense of Kuratowski) of the epigraphs of the second-order difference quotients associated with the characteristic function of the set $C$, the point $x$, and the element $\varphi \in -\NN_C^{\star}(x) $, cf.\ \cite[Sections 1, 4]{Do}.
-The functional $Q_C^{x,\varphi}(\cdot)$ may thus be identified with a second-order weak-$\star$ lower epiderivative.
+\end{definition} In case that $X$ is finite-dimensional, the curvature functional $Q_C^{x,\varphi}$ coincides with a generalized derivative of second order of the indicator function $\delta_C : X \to \{0,\infty\}$, which is termed ``second subderivative'' in \cite[Definition~13.3]{Rockafellar}.
+A similar concept in infinite dimensions is called ``second-order epiderivative'' in \cite[Section~1]{Do}.
+Therein, it is required that the second-order difference quotients associated with the indicator function of the set $C$, the point $x$, and the element $\varphi \in -\NN_C^{\star}(x)$ Mosco epi-converge, whereas our definition just uses the weak-$\star$ limes superior (in the sense of Kuratowski) of the epigraphs of the difference quotients, see also \Cref{remark_mrc} below.
+The functional $Q_C^{x,\varphi}(\cdot)$ may thus be identified with a second-order weak-$\star$ lower subderivative.